j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 <h2 align="center">Methods</h2>

 <p align="justify">
 The analysis performed in this report was completed in SAS with data sets made available by the National Centers for Environmental Information https://www.ncdc.noaa.gov/.
-Six data sets were extracted and contained the following information, variables, and observations:
+Six data sets were extracted and contained the following variables and observations:

 Descriptions – contains a narrative about weather event episodes: 2 variables, 10575 observations.